quil/quil/README.md

 https://groups.google.com/forum/?fromgroups#!forum/clj-processing

-There is also a small number of people that hang out in `#quil` on freenode.
+There are a small number of people that hang out in `#quil` on freenode or `#quil` on the ClojureVerse slack.
 New artworks are show-cased on the @quilist Twitter account: http://twitter.com/quilist

 ## Developing (leiningen)